Learnathon-By-Geeky-Solutions/byte-breeze/docs/Team/UML/readme.md

 ## Code
 The system will be implemented using Java spring boot for backend processing, postgreSQL for database management, and a frontend interface designed in HTML/CSS, Thymeleaf with JavaScript for interactivity.

-Example structure of a `Parcel` class in Java:
+A Demo Example structure of a `Parcel` class in Java:
 ```java
 public class Parcel {
     private String trackingNumber;